 Regular attendance is the key to success.
-If you only attend 90% of the time you can expect to lose the high grades you are capable of achieving.
+If you only attend 90% of the time you can expect to lose the high grades you can achieve.
 Anything less and you will struggle to complete the course requirements.
 Your target should be between 95 and 100%.
 Don't forget, future employers will ask for a reference which will include your attendance.

-Don't forget to arrange you meetings with your class teachers for Progress Evening on Thursday, 9th of March.
+Don't forget to arrange your meetings with your class teachers for Progress Evening on Thursday, 14th of March.

-Once you feel confident that you have decided on your Key Stage 4 options, join the Options Google Classroom with the code "5hysvwd" and complete the online Google Form.
-The deadline for the completion of the options form is Monday, 13th of March.
+Once you feel confident that you have decided on your Key Stage 4 options, join the Options Google Classroom with the code "3jadirs" and complete the online Google Form.
+The deadline for the completion of the options form is Thursday, 21st of March.